andre1003/trade-system/README.md

 ## ☕ Building and Using Trade System

-You can download the latest demo of TD Fantasy [here](https://github.com/andre1003/trade-system/releases/tag/Demo).
-No errors are expected when building the code.
 To build the game, follow the instructions bellow:

 1. Open the game with Unity 2021.3.2f1;
 2. Click on `File`;